 A 'benefit cap' limits the total amount of out-of-work and children’s benefits that you can receive.
 The cap varies according to your circumstances, and whether or not you live in Greater London.

-If your contributory Employment and Support Allowance (ESA) is terminated at the end of the 12-month payment period, you have several options.
+If your contributory ESA is terminated after the 12-month payment period, you have several options.
 There are no time limits on means-tested ESA.

-In all of the following situations, you will need to show that you still have a limited capability for work.
-If you do this, you will be required to complete a 'capability for work' questionnaire and take part in the Work Capability Assessment where necessary.
+In all the following situations, you'll need to show that you still have a limited capability for work.
+You'll probably need to complete a new 'capability for work' questionnaire and take part in a new Work Capability Assessment where necessary.

-- Claim National Insurance credits.
-If you can't get income-related ESA, you can still be given National Insurance credits, as long as your circumstances do not change.
+If you can't be paid income-related ESA, you can still be given National Insurance credits as long as your circumstances don't change.
 National Insurance credits can help you satisfy the conditions for State Pension.

-- If your condition gets worse in the future.
-If you can't get income-related ESA, you may be able to claim contributory ESA again in the future if your condition gets worse – as long as the Department for Work and Pensions considers that you have continuously had a limited capability for work since your contributory ESA stopped.
+If you can't get income-related ESA, you may be able to claim contributory ESA again in the future if your condition gets worse – as long as the Department for Work and Pensions considers that you have continuously had a limited capability for work since your contributory/new-style ESA stopped being paid.

-You will probably be referred for a Work Capability Assessment.
-If it is accepted at this assessment that you have limited capability for work-related activity (and so can be moved into the support group), you can be awarded contributory ESA again.
-It will last as long as you stay in the support group.
+You'll probably be referred for a Work Capability Assessment.
+If it's accepted at this assessment that you have limited capability for work-related activity (and so can be moved into the support group) you can be awarded contributory ESA again.
+It will then last as long as you stay in the support group.